Introduction

 Train Motion also incorporates a Jetty web server and provides the main Javascript display.

-The laptop runs Linux with Chromium in kiosk mode to display the output full screen with both a Youtube viewer and three mjpeg viewers.
+The laptop runs Linux with Chromium in kiosk mode to display the output full screen with both a Youtube viewer and three MJPEG viewers.

 Train Motion decodes the input streams from the cameras, runs the motion analysis and serves the results via a JSON REST, and then re-encodes the video into local streams to display them in Chromium.
-Videos served locally use mjpeg streams as it turned out to be less CPU intensive.
+Videos served locally use MJPEG streams as it turned out to be less CPU intensive.

 I currently run all of this on my personal old Lenovo T410 laptop, which is an i5 gen 1 processor, and the 4 cores manage to process three 640x480 @ 15 fps feeds, all using around 70% CPU level.